Kotambail-Hegde/Masquerade-Emulator/README.md

   * NES passes the Blargg's mmc3_irq_tests suite
   * NES passes all of Blargg's mmc3_test/mmc3_test_2 **expect for 4-scanline_timing.nes**
 * Pacman and MsPacman
+  * Pacman and MsPacman passes Tom Harte's SingleStepTests (both official and un-official opcodes) for Z80
+  * Pacman and MsPacman passes the zexdoc and zexall tests
   * Supports both Midway and Namco variants
   * Also tested again the following boot-legs
     * Hangly Man